19hours/sg-statutes/Acts/Legal Profession Act.md

 (d) give advice, prepare documents and provide any other assistance in relation to or arising out of any relevant proceedings or relevant appeal.

+[Act 22 of 2018 wef 01/11/2018]

-(2) Notwithstanding anything to the contrary in this Act, but without prejudice to section 15, a foreign lawyer who is registered under this section may, if granted restricted registration under this section, do all or any of the following:
+(2) Despite anything to the contrary in this Act, but without prejudice to section 15, a foreign lawyer who is registered under this section may, if granted restricted registration under this section, do all or any of the following:

 (a) appear in any relevant proceedings, solely for the purposes of making submissions on such matters of foreign law as are permitted by the Singapore International Commercial Court, or the Court of Appeal, in accordance with the Rules of Court;

 (b) appear in the Court of Appeal in any relevant appeal, solely for the purposes of making submissions on such matters of foreign law as are permitted by the Singapore International Commercial Court, or the Court of Appeal, in accordance with the Rules of Court;

 (c) give advice and prepare documents, solely for the purposes of making submissions, in any relevant proceedings or relevant appeal, on such matters of foreign law as are permitted by the Singapore International Commercial Court, or the Court of Appeal, in accordance with the Rules of Court.

+[Act 22 of 2018 wef 01/11/2018]

 (3) An application may be made for a foreign lawyer to be registered under this section, if the foreign lawyer possesses such qualifications and satisfies such requirements as may be prescribed.